BerkinSi/design-patterns-in-swift/README.md

   weak var delegate: HorizontalScrollerViewDelegate? both referring to protocols above the class.
 These variables have to be set in order to use the HorizontalScrollerView.

-The ViewController class has to set itself (or any other object bot thats a different story) as dataSource and delegate of HorizontalScrollerView since it is using it.
+The ViewController class has to set itself (or any other object but thats a different story) as dataSource and delegate of HorizontalScrollerView since it is using it.
 And to be able to set it as delegate and datasource, it has to conform those protocols by implementing required methods.

+**Observer Pattern (Behavioural)**

+In the Observer pattern, one object notifies other objects of any state changes.
+The objects involved don't need to know about one another - thus encouraging a decoupled design.
+This pattern's most often used to notify interested objects when a property has changed.

+To provide standalone classes(ie. decoupling) that can be reused, tested and are independent, we need to find a way to make Model objects and View objects communicate without direct references between them.
+And that's where the Observer pattern comes in.

+Cocoa implements the observer pattern in two ways: **Notifications** and **Key-Value Observing (KVO)**.

+Below, an example can be found that uses NotificationCenter that establishes communication and data transfer between LibraryAPI and AlbumView classes.

+First, notification classes name property is extended with static constant BLDownloadImage, adding a new Notification Name.
+*static let BLDownloadImage = Notification.Name("BLDownloadImageNotification")*

+Then in initializer of AlbumView class, a notification with BLDownloadImage name is posted to NotificationCenter, along with userInfo *containing coverImageView and coverUrl.*

+*NotificationCenter.default.post(name: .BLDownloadImage, object: self, userInfo: ["imageView": coverImageView, "coverUrl" : coverUrl])*

+Meanwhile, (on the other side of the notification :) in LibraryAPI (remember facade) an observer is added with a selector function which will be triggered when a notification with .BLDownloadImage name is posted.

+*NotificationCenter.default.addObserver(self, selector: #selector(downloadImage(with:)), name: .BLDownloadImage, object: nil)*

+downloadImage(with notification: Notification) function of consumes notification by getting triggered with observer, and using its userInfo property.

+**Out of Context Caching**

+A private variable called cache is initiated in *PersistencyManager* which will return URL for caches directory.

+*private var cache: URL {

+return FileManager.default.urls(for: .cachesDirectory, in: .userDomainMask)[0]

+}*

+This url is being appended with file name to be used both for writing and reading, in save and load functions.

+*let url = cache.appendingPathComponent(filename)*

+Filename is retrieved by using coverUrl, which was passed to LibraryAPI with userInfo object of notification, from AlbumView class.

+To ensure not to download image if it is cached before, LibraryAPI first tries Persistency Managers getImage method, which checks caches directory.

+*
+guard let data = try?
+Data(contentsOf: url) else {

+return nil

+}

+return UIImage(data: data)
+*

+If the image is not there, LibraryApi asks for httpclient to download the image and if download is succesful, LibraryAPI saves the image to cache, again using PersistencyManager's save method.

+*
+guard let data = UIImagePNGRepresentation(image) else {

+      return

+}

+try? data.write(to: url)*